turingschool/front-end-curriculum/lessons/module-1/html-breakout.md

 - This plugin is a screenreader you can install in Chrome.
 It makes manual testing easy, and is used by Google's own devlopers.

 Mac VoiceOver
 - This is the native screen reader for OSX.
-It can be strange with Chrome, but is good for testing accessbility in Safari, oer any desktop applications you may develop down the line
+It can be strange with Chrome, but is good for testing accessibility in Safari, oer any desktop applications you may develop down the line

 ## Resources
 <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#Roles" target="_blank">MDN Docs for ARIA Roles, States and Properties</a>